New York Court Records

 Albany, NY 12230

-To request or search records from the New York State Archives, researchers must be able to provide:
+To request or search records from the New York State Archives, researchers are usually expected to provide:

 Conviction date can be used in place of admission date.

-To search for inmate records in person, requestors are required to fill a Research Room Registration Form.
-Requestors must also make reservations for the research room one week in advance of their visit and contact an archivist to confirm the record's availability.
+To search for inmate records in person, requestors must fill out a Research Room Registration Form.
+They must also make reservations for the research room one week before their visit and contact an archivist to confirm the record's availability.
 Archivists can be contacted via email at archref@nysed.gov and by phone at (518) 474-8955.
-Records are retrieved twice daily at 10:30 am and 2:00 pm.
+Records are retrieved twice daily at 10:30 a.m. and 2:00 p.m.

-New York State Archives staff determine access to archived inmate records on a case by case basis.
+New York State Archives staff determines access to archived inmate records on a case-by-case basis.

 How do I Conduct a Federal Prison Inmate Search?

-Information about persons incarcerated in federal prisons is maintained by the Federal Bureau of Prisons (BOP).
+The Federal Bureau of Prisons (BOP) maintains information about persons incarcerated in federal prisons.
 To find persons incarcerated in New York federal prisons, requestors may use the Inmate Locator tool provided by the BOP.
-Search can be done by name or identification numbers, including the:
+Names or identification numbers, including those below, may be utilized for the search:

-The BOP maintains information about persons incarcerated in federal prisons from 1982 to the present.
+The BOP maintains information about persons incarcerated in federal prisons since 1982.
 Older records are maintained by the National Archives Records Administration (NARA).
-To obtain records from NARA, interested persons may:
+To obtain records from NARA, interested persons may utilize any of the following options:

 The National Archives and Records Administration